jamilbk/interview_prep/README.md

 # Elixir Interview Prep

-A simple hex package to practice common interview problems in Elixir.
+Common coding problems, implemented in Elixir.

+Check [the lib directory](./lib) for all the problems.

 ## Installation